gixousiyq/POCO-X3-Pro-Mainline-Guides/status.md

 - [ ] GPS

 >[!WARNING]
-> WiFi and GPU do not work without firmware!!!
+> WiFi and GPU and Touchscreen do not work without firmware!!!

 ## Known issue's